Coworking is here to stay, but it’s not just for digital nomads

-As a more traditional designer, specializing primarily print, identity, and architectural signage and wayfinding, my strengths were definitely not forged in the digital world.
+As a more traditional designer, specializing primarily in print, identity, and architectural signage and wayfinding, my strengths weren’t forged in the digital world.
 I was slowly becoming something of a dinosaur by allowing myself to get too comfortable in the “old ways” of business.
-After months of merely being in a coworking space, I had a renewed understanding of the “new” way of doing business, and my digital chops were steadily sharpening.

 Ahhh that word: networking.
 I can’t say it doesn’t make my skin crawl.
-I’m actually quite introverted, so the idea of the traditional “attend a stand up event and hand out business cards” idea of networking ranks pretty much at the bottom of my list of things I prefer to inflict upon myself.
-The interesting thing about coworking spaces is that the good ones have figured out how to do networking right.
+I’m actually quite introverted, so the idea of the traditional “attend a stand-up event and hand out business cards” idea of networking ranks at the bottom of my list of things I prefer to inflict upon myself.

 Simply attending these events to learn all of a sudden puts you in an environment where you’re experiencing a new kind of networking.